Inflectra/rapise-documentation/docs/Guide/vstest.md

 ## Run Tests on Azure and Report to Spira

-If you plan to use Azure VMs to run tests and want to see the results in Spira check out [RapiseLauncher extension](vstest_rl.md) for Azure DevOps.
+If you plan to use Azure VMs to run tests and want to see the results in Spira, check out the [RapiseLauncher extension](vstest_rl.md) for Azure DevOps.

 ## See Also